hadenlabs/zsh-git/docs/source/CONTRIBUTING.rst

 .. contents::
    :local:

-Contributions to zsh-git-aliases are welcome.
+Contributions to zsh-git are welcome.

 Getting Started
 ---------------